Machiwaal

-Machiwaal is a 250-year-old village located in Gujrat district, in the south of Punjab, Pakistan.
-It is an agricultural community; 95% of the population are farmers, while the remainder live abroad.
+Machiwaal is a 250-year-old village located in the Gujrat district, in the south of Punjab, Pakistan.
+It is an agricultural community, with 95% of the population engaged in farming, while the remainder live abroad.
 Major crops are wheat, millet, and rice, along with peas and pulses.
 A grand festival is conducted when the wheat crop is harvested every year in April.

 The population is Muslim, with 93% Sunni and 7% Shi'a.
 The village has three schools which provide primary education, as well as a high school.
 Punjabi and Urdu are the two local languages.
 Machiwaal has a literacy rate of 38%.